 What story treasures do you have buried deep inside of you?

-Very often as a reader, I’ll come across a story that is well written in many regards: The characters have strong voices, the setting is energetically created, and the action progresses in a surprising, logical, and emotionally satisfying manner.
+Very often as a reader, I’ll come across a story that is well written in many regards: the author has written characters that have strong voices, the setting is energetically created, and the action progresses in a surprising, logical, and emotionally satisfying manner.
 Yet the story will feel dead, empty.